mrowe/mikerowecode.com/_posts/2005-05-23-node-in-a-block.md

+---
+layout: post
-Displaying a node in a block
+title: Displaying a node in a block
+---

 I had a requirement to display a custom block on a drupal site, but to allow site editors to update the contents of the block.
 I don't